 As the fortunes of literary fiction diminished in the second decade of the Twenty-First Century, so this form all but disappeared in favour of a more commercial form, implying a character-driven story given more page-turning appeal by the addition of an appealing or intriguing setting or the urgency of a problem of a tight spot - as we will see in the next blog.
 But here already are its origins: The Prime of Miss Jean Brodie, Portnoy's Complaint, A House for Mr Biswas, The Lonely Passion of Judith Hearne, Mrs Palfrey at the Claremont, Death Comes for the Archbishop.

-I hope this is giving you plenty of thought for your own title but more importantly, that it's giving you the chance to consider your intentions for your novel-in-waiting.
+I hope this is giving you plenty of thought for your own title but more importantly, that it's giving you the chance to consider your intentions for writing your novel.

 The sooner you nail it, confess it, own it and write towards it the smoother your progress will be.